TanayyyS/CODSOFT/codsoft_task3/README.md

 Project Structure:

-Includes a README, the password_generator.py script, and a screenshot showing password generation.
+Includes a README, the password_generator.py script, and an output file showing password generation.

 Input/Output Example: